It's absolutely important to understand what you can benefit from the reticles that you're using for specific hunting applications.

 The BDC pattern informs the hunter how a bullet drops at an indicated range.
 If your scope is zeroed at 100 yards, hash marks beneath the crosshair give you the bullet's impact at different yardage like 200, 300 and so on.

-Each scope builder has its own interpretation of a BDC reticle.
+Each scope builder has its own interpretation of a BDC reticle based on the caliber and rifle platforms used.
 Some arrangements have a sequence of trajectory circles while others utilize a Christmas tree architecture.

 - Original: simple vertical and horizontal crosshair

 - Dot reticle: features an enclosed circle – a dot, in the center of the reticle.

 - German: crosshairs that taper off towards the center.

 - Duplex: thicker posts thin out to attract the eye to the center.

 - Mil Dot Reticle: constructed as a ranging reticle for the military.